Who We Are

 Executive Coaching in nonprofit management, our principal program, provides one-on-one coaching to nonprofit leaders.
 Our coaches help leaders set specific goals and solve difficult issues from a nonjudgmental perspective in a confidential setting.
 Coaching can address virtually any nonprofit management issue, including board development, fundraising, outreach, leadership, management, finance, IT and HR issues, personal development and career planning.
 To apply for a coach, click here.

 - Board Retreat Facilitation services include guidance in retreat agenda development, help in logistical planning and retreat facilitation.
 Our experienced facilitators will help you tailor your retreat to deliver the expected results.
 To learn more about these services, simply email us at BoardRetreat@ECofOC.org

 - Executive Director Forum Our Executive Director Forum is comprised of 10 to 15 executive directors facilitated by two experienced ECofOC nonprofit management coaches in monthly meetings using a proven process to guide the group to practical solutions for issues brought to the table by each participant.
 These sessions allow executive directors to test ideas and work though issues with a group of their peers.
 To learn more about this program, click here.

-ECofOC works in collaboration with several other Orange County nonprofits including:
+ECofOC works in collaboration with six other Orange County nonprofits: